Atlas200dk/sample_image_classification_c73_python/README.md

 3. View the result images.

    The result images are stored in the **outputs** folder and can be uploaded to the home directory of the Mind Studio installation user.

+   Run the following from Mind Studio installation server.

    **scp -r username@host\_ip:/home/username/HIAI\_PROJECTS/sample_image_classification_c73_python/outputs \~**

    - **username**: user name of the developer board, default to **HwHiAiUser**.